Kushredoc/OpenAg-MVP/README.md

 > sudo leafpad /etc/couchdb/default.ini

   - Click the "Search" then "Find" menu and type HTTPD, and click the "Find" button.
-  - Under the HTTPD line,change binding address to: binding_address = 0.0.0.0
+  - Under the HTTPD line,change binding address to: bind_address = 0.0.0.0
   - Click "File" and "Save", then exit the editor.
   - Reboot so this takes effect (From the Main menu, click "Shutdown" and on the sub-menu click "Reboot"